 The nearest shops are in Dalbeattie, 8 minutes' drive away from Mossband Residential Park.
 These include:

 Buses: The park is on routes 501 and 502 which run between Dumfries Railway Station and Gatehouse-of-Fleet via Castle Douglas.
 Click here for the bus timetable.

 Trains: The nearest railway station is Dumfries, 11 miles away (drive time: 22 minutes).
 There are services going north to Kilmarnock and Glasgow and south to Carlisle with onward connections to all stations south to London on the West Coast Main Line and services to other destinations including Newcastle-upon-Tyne, Manchester and Manchester Airport, Preston and Workington on the Cumbrian Coastal route.
 Carlisle is also the northern terminus of the famous scenic route, the Leeds, Settle and Carlisle line, with services through to Leeds via Appleby.
 For train services, destinations and tickets, click here.

 Dumfries, which is 9.8 miles (19 minutes' drive away), is the largest town in the region with a wider selection of shops and three out-of-town retail parks including many well-known retailers.

-There is also a wide selection of restaurants, several petrol filling stations, a 24-hour Tesco, a Morrison's, two Aldi supermarkets and various banks including Santander, Royal Bank of Scotland and Clydesdale.
+There is also a wide selection of restaurants, several petrol filling stations, a 24-hour Tesco, a Morrison's, two Aldi supermarkets and one Lidl and various banks including Santander, Royal Bank of Scotland and Clydesdale.
 Dumfries also has an Odeon Cinema and films are often shown at the Robert Burns Centre.

 Castle Douglas is another popular small town with a wide range of independent shops and tea rooms.
-It is 11 miles (20 minutes' drive away).
+It is 11 miles (20 minutes' drive).
 Castle Douglas also has a Wilko, a large Co-operative store and several banks.